HyperMixer: An MLP-based Low Cost Alternative to Transformers: Experiments

 \subsection{Datasets}

-We evaluate on four sentence-pair classification tasks and one single-sentence classification tasks.
+We evaluate on four sentence-pair classification tasks and one single-sentence classification task.
 The sentence-pair tasks are QQP \citep{WinNT}, QNLI \citep{rajpurkar2016squad}, MNLI \citep{williams2018broadcoverage} and SNLI \citep{bowman2015large}.
 For uniformity, datasets are formatted as in the GLUE benchmark~\citep{wang2018glue}.
-We choose these tasks for two properties: firstly, they have large training datasets (Table~\ref{tab:datasets}) enabling reasonable performances without pretraining; secondly, solving these tasks requires modeling the interactions between tokens from different sentences.
-We hypothesize that HyperMixers will have an advantage in this domain.
+We choose these tasks for two properties: firstly, they have large training datasets \short{(Table~\ref{tab:datasets}, appendix)}{(Table~\ref{tab:datasets})} enabling reasonable performances without pretraining; secondly, solving these tasks requires good modeling of the interactions between tokens from different sentences, which is the main focus of this paper.
 As a control, we experiment on the single-input dataset SST2 \citep{socher2013recursive}, which is a sentiment classification task.
 Many examples in this dataset can be solved by identifying key sentiment words, rather than modeling the token interaction.